BackTable / Innovation / Podcast / Episode #1

 Dr. Bryan Hartley

-Host Dr. Bryan Hartley is an Interventional Radiologist and co-founder of Pulmera in Palo Alto, CA
+Dr. Bryan Hartley is a practicing radiologist, host of the BackTable Innovation series, and co-founder of Pulmera in Palo Alto, CA.

 In this episode, Dr. Brinton tells us how he started as a biomedical engineer and why he eventually went to medical school.
 We discuss how important mentorship can be, and we talk about how he was able to balance residency with building a company.

 Dr. Brinton shares some of the biggest lessons he has learned while being an innovator, and he discusses the goals of his company, Shockwave.
 We talk about the importance of understanding the patient population and some of the technical challenges of creating solutions to healthcare problems.
 We speak about Dr. Brinton’s position as the Fellowship Director of BioDesign at Stanford, and how he worked to train the next generation of innovators.